ninabarzh/broomstick/content/posts/buruma.md

 “rule of law declaration” in coalition negotiations.
 It's one of the few instances in the book where politics is presented as part of the solution rather than the problem.

-## A manual for resistance—or an elegy?
+## A manual for resistance, or an elegy?

 At 544 pages, *De onvoltooide rechtsstaat* is hardly breezy reading.
-But it carries the urgency of someone who knows where the fault lines lie—and sees them widening.
+But it carries the urgency of someone who knows where the fault lines lie, and sees them widening.
 Buruma paints a picture of a legal system undermined by polarisation, apathy, and techno-bureaucratic drift.
 Whether it galvanises reform or serves merely as a final warning depends on whether the Netherlands is still interested in completing the project it began over two centuries ago.